Procurement Officer, United Nations Office for Project Services (UNOPS), Vientiane, Laos

 She also loved having the opportunity to share her work with other researchers in the field.

-“Thanks to the support of my supervisors, my research was accepted for presentation at the 8th Aotearoa New Zealand Organisational Psychology and Organisational Behaviour Conference (ANZOPOB 2019).
+“Thanks to the support of my supervisors, Dr Roy Smollan and Dr Smita Singh, I was accepted to present my research at the 8th Aotearoa New Zealand Organisational Psychology and Organisational Behaviour Conference (ANZOPOB 2019).
 Being able to share my work with a diverse group of people including practitioners, academics and fellow scholars hasn’t only enhanced knowledge sharing but has also led to a wider discussion of the topic of entrepreneurial passion.”

 Making the most of AUT

-She thoroughly enjoyed her time at AUT, says Thanaphone whose studies were supported by a New Zealand Scholarship.
+She thoroughly enjoyed her time at AUT, says Thanaphone who graduated in August 2020.

 “What I enjoyed most at AUT was the fact that postgraduate programmes have small classes with round tables, rather than large lecture theatres where everyone is facing to the front.
 This set-up made it more comfortable to approach the lecturers and participate in group discussions.
 I also loved having access to AUT’s facilities and services, including the on-campus gym, medical centre and counselling services.”